Education Packages – Film

 2009 | Canada | 70 min

-In the 1960s, the government of Canada relocated three 12-year-old Inuit boys to Ottawa, where they lived with foster families and attended school.
-Their relocation was part of a formal experiment to, as the government said, “destroy native culture.”
-The men struggled with the loss of their Inuit identity, and were accused of selling out.
+In the 1960s, the government of Canada relocated three 12-year-old Inuit to Ottawa, where they lived with foster families and attended school as part of a formal government experiment.
+The men became accomplished leaders but struggled with the loss of their Inuit identity.

 Unreserved: The Work Of Louie Gong